modir/using-laminas-framework-book/version2/docs/modules.md

 register it in your module entry point.
 When an event is triggered, your listener method (or class) will be called allowing you to do something useful.

-Q> **Why would I want to register an event listener?**
+> **Why would I want to register an event listener?**
-Q>
+>
-Q> Here are several practical applications of event listening that you may find useful:
+> Here are several practical applications of event listening that you may find useful:
-Q>
+>
-Q>   * Listen to *Route* event to force the use of HTTPS secure connection.
+>   * Listen to *Route* event to force the use of HTTPS secure connection.
-Q>   * When your website is in maintenance mode, listen to *Route* event to catch all requests and redirect user to the single page.
+>   * When your website is in maintenance mode, listen to *Route* event to catch all requests and redirect user to the single page.
-Q>   * Listen to *Dispatch* event to redirect a user to a different page.
+>   * Listen to *Dispatch* event to redirect a user to a different page.
 For example, if user is not authenticated, redirect him to the login page.
-Q>   * Listen to *Dispatch* event to override the default layout template for all controllers belonging to the module.
+>   * Listen to *Dispatch* event to override the default layout template for all controllers belonging to the module.
-Q>   * Listen to *Dispatch Error* event to log and/or report any exception or error happening in your website.
+>   * Listen to *Dispatch Error* event to log and/or report any exception or error happening in your website.
-Q>   * Listen to *Render* event to modify the content of the resulting web page.
+>   * Listen to *Render* event to modify the content of the resulting web page.

 There are two ways to register an event listener within the `Module` class: either with the help of `Module`'s `init()` method or with the help of its `onBootstrap()` method.
 The difference between `init()` method and `onBootstrap()` method is that the `init()` method is called